Viktor-Beniukh/test-statistic/README.md

 ### How to create superuser
 - Run `docker-compose up` command, and check with `docker ps`, that 2 services are up and running;
 - Create new admin user.
-Enter container `docker exec -it <container_name> bash`, and create in from there;
+Enter container `docker exec -it <container_name> bash`,
+- and create in from there running command `python manage.py createsuperuser`;

 ### What do APIs do